Getting the Time Right in Python

 {{< highlight python >}} In [1]: time.daylight Out[1]: 1

-Looks like we are in daylight saving time!
+Looks like I was sitting in my hand a public outreach too.
 I’m just having the best time ever!

 {{< / highlight >}}